JacksonnF/AnnealingPumpingMonitorVer2/README.md

 This repo contains the source code for the Annealing Station Logger located at TRIUMF.

+If you have any questions or problems with the code please email: jacksonfraser55@gmail.com

 ## General Overview

 The datalogger setup is quite simple.
 The data that is fed to the raspberry pi by the arduino is analyzed in the readDatacpp function located in the src directory.
 This c++ file records all of the measurements, and is the centerpeice of the logger.
 The data can be seen from the web server hosted on the raspberry pi in plot and text form. readDatacpp will continuously run in the background and the current reading is updated every 4 seconds on the homepage using simple jQuery AJAX get requests.